nikohobart/Hive/README.md

 Hive uses `gRPC` and `cloudpickle` for rpc calls and serialization/deserialization, respectively.

 The repo follows the general template outlined at this link: [Example Repo](https://github.com/chryb/python-grpc-server-template)

+See [here](https://grpc.io/docs/languages/python/quickstart/) for a walkthrough on how to get started with gRPC.

 Run `client.py` or `server.py` in the `src` directory to start program.